Schnoodle

 Get a quick quote

-The Schnoodle is a cross between a Schnauzer and a Poodle, bred to combine the Poodle’s eagerness with the sturdiness of the Schnauzer.
+A Schnoodle is a mix between a Schnauzer and a Poodle, crossing the non-shedding coat of the Poodle with the sturdy body of the Schnauzer.

 Protect your loved ones